GravityPDF/gravity-pdf-documentation/docs/v6/templates/sabre.md

 ### Sidebar Logo / Image
 * This image is centre-aligned in the header of each page of the PDF.
 The height of the image will be no greater than 280px (25 millimetres or about 1 inch).
 * An image 500px wide will be a suitable resolution in most cases.
-To ensure your PDF generates quickly and the PDF file size stays small we recommend using an image under 1MB.
+To ensure your PDF generates quickly and the PDF file size stays small, we recommend using an image under 1MB.

 ### Sidebar Content
 * The main content of your sidebar where you can include information such as contact details, instructions, social media links or opening hours, etc.